ingrammicro-xvantage/xi-sdk-csharp/docs/InvoicesApi.md

             var iMCustomerNumber = 20-222222;  // string | Your unique Ingram Micro customer number.
-            var iMCountryCode = US;  // string | Two-character ISO country code. var iMCorrelationID = fbac82ba-cf0a-4bcf-fc03-0c5084;  // string | Unique transaction number to identify each transaction across all the systems. var iMApplicationID = MyCompany;  // string? | Unique value used to identify the sender of the transaction.
-Example: MyCompany. (optional) var customerType = invoice;  // string? | it should be invoice or order (optional) var includeSerialNumbers = false;  // bool? | if serial in the response send as true or else false (optional)
+            var iMCountryCode = US;  // string | Two-character ISO country code. var iMCorrelationID = fbac82ba-cf0a-4bcf-fc03-0c5084;  // string | Unique transaction number to identify each transaction across all the systems. var iMApplicationID = MyCompany;  // string | Unique value used to identify the sender of the transaction.
+Example: MyCompany. var customerType = invoice;  // string? | it should be invoice or order (optional) var includeSerialNumbers = false;  // bool? | if serial in the response send as true or else false (optional)